Adamantish/jukecloud/README.md

 * Refactor your code so that you create an Object of type Track, which knows how to render itself as HTML

+Some ideas for extensions:

 * Refactor your code to put your tracks in 3D

+* Show a carousel of some recently added content